SEN & Disabilities

 Support between phases/preparing for adulthood

-The academy will ensure that students with identified special needs get an early opportunity to have 1:1 information, advice and guidance from a careers adviser.
+The academy will ensure that students with identified special needs get an early opportunity to have 1:1 information, advice and guidance from our careers adviser, Melanie Jackson (email@example.com).
 EHC reviews will include someone with careers experience wherever possible.

 The academy will engage with other educational providers to ensure the best provision is accessible to families looking for something non-mainstream.
 The academy constantly reviews the curriculum offer we make for students; if we feel that our mainstream curriculum is not the most appropriate for a young person, we would discuss an alternative curriculum for a student with them and their family.